 Product Costs

-Managing cost as a weapon to enhance the Brand’s Value.
+Managing product costs can be a weapon to enhance the brand’s value.
 It can be either your cost of goods or the marketing costs.
-As marketers, we sometimes think cost is someone else’s job.
+As marketers, we sometimes think the cost is someone else’s job.
 But it’s an effective weapon that marketers should be utilizing.

 Cost of Goods Decreases.

-You are able to use the power of your brand to drive power over your suppliers; you find cheaper potential raw materials, process improvement or find off-shore manufacturing.
+You can use the power of your brand to drive power over your suppliers; you find cheaper potential raw materials, process improvement, or find off-shore manufacturing.

 Cost of Goods Increases.

 Make sure that you manage the COGs as they increase.
 Watch out for suppliers trying to pass along costs.
-But realize that with new technology, investing in brand’s improved image, going after premium markets, offering new benefit or a format change, that cost of good increases could be a reality.
+But realize that with new technology, investing in the brand’s improved image, going after premium markets, offering new benefits, or a format change, the cost of good increases could be a reality.

 The watch outs with managing costs: with cuts, make sure the product change is not significantly noticeable.
-You should understand any potential impact in the eyes of your consumer on your brand’s performance and image.
-Can the P&L cover these costs, either increased sales or efficiency elsewhere?
+You should understand any potential impact in the eyes of your consumers on your brand’s performance and image.
+Importantly, explore whether the P&L covers these costs, either increased sales or efficiency elsewhere.
 Managing your margin % is crucial to the long-term success of your brand.
+It’s all about managing the overall brand profit.

 Marketing Costs